 Auden began with The Orators, work heavily influenced by Lawrence (Kangaroo).
 A few years later, he led English poetry off towards documentary - which is also where Macleod went, switching from ballet to documentary film as the visual source of his poems.
 The overlap of Macleod and Auden is interesting.
 The portrait of sexual frustration in Foray is compelling, but the mythical liberation by the irruption of rough primeval urges is both lawrentian and deeply embarrassing.
 It was an editorial temptation to kind of leave that part out.
 It's fortunate that the whole story is so distantiated and defamiliarised.

 It is puzzling how a bloc which venerates modernism leaves out all the native modernists and stops with Eliot and Pound.
+The Twenties saw a lot of modernism in poetry.
 It seemed to me after reading Bolt that British poetry had gone seriously wrong in 1930, with thirty years of wandering in the wilderness before things got back in the groove in the 1960s, with a generation of students who had swallowed Read's doctrine that the Modernist Revolution was what really happened in the 20th century.
 The reconstruction left out dance, which didn't leave a record of recoverable objects - but in general Read was right, I think.
 You can get fed up with his Mottram-like partisan zeal, but if you look at the rival line represented by late Auden, Betjeman, John Fuller (Auden's editor), Fuller's friend James Fenton, and Glyn Maxwell, it seems like we've had 50 years of the wrong people in charge.
 While this background doesn't bring us a step closer to the youthful Macleod of 1928, it does help to explain why Macleod's name is unknown.
 I understand that James Keery has now extended his re-analysis of the poetic history of the 1940s back into the 1930s, still puzzling over silences in the official version.